-Any request made to an employee by a government official for an improper payment, or any action taken or threatened by such a government official with the intent of obtaining an improper payment, must be reported immediately to a member of the Compliance Network.
+Any request made to an employee by a government official for an improper payment, or any action taken or threatened by such a government official with the intent of obtaining an improper payment, must be reported immediately to ETRN Corporate Compliance or a member of the Compliance Network.

-For more information, please review the "Conflicts of Interest" section above and Policies No. 2.2 Conflicts of Interest and No. 2.12 Gifts and Entertainment on Company's intranet site.
+For more information, please review the "Conflicts of Interest" section above and Policies No. 2.2 Conflicts of Interest and No. 2.12 Gifts and Entertainment on Mainline Connect.